Can Steam infusion processing damage starch?

 Under certain operating conditions, starch processed with Steam Infusion can act as a fat mimetic resulting in a creamier mouthfeel.
 This means that you could potentially reduce the butter or cream content from a recipe without affecting the taste or texture.

-Our cookery school run by Chris Brooks, OAL’s Development Chef, offers a good opportunity to learn how to cook with Steam Infusion and discuss with specialist speakers from Lincoln University or ingredient suppliers.
+Our cooking classes run by Chris Brooks, OAL’s Development Chef, offers a good opportunity to learn how to cook with Steam Infusion and discuss with specialist speakers from Lincoln University or ingredient suppliers.